fredrik-bakke/agda-syntax-vscode/README.md

 - rebind the input-mode key from backslash (`\\`) to some other key, if you are writing literate Agda LaTeX code.

 ## Release Notes

+### [0.4.2] 2023-04-17

+- add highlighting dot patterns
+- add highlighting for symbols used in `with` patterns
+- temporary fix for some parameter highlighting

 ### [0.4.0] 2023-04-16